mariamkg00/meds-freshcair-capstone/README.md

 * Contains detailed monthly production data for individual oil and gas wells in California from 1984 to 2019.
 Used to measure the production trends over the time period.

 ## Code Scripts
 This section contains a summary of the scripts in the project workflow, along with the input and output data associated with each script.
 The headings below represent folder names and paths.

+### new-scripts/
+`eda.R`
+Performs exploratory analysis and visualization on oil production data.
+Processes and analyzes data on well activity, production volumes, and geographic distribution of wells across counties and census tracts.
+Examines the coverage of different setback scenarios and creates interactive maps to visualize the distribution of wells and their characteristics.

+`fr_viz.R`
+Used to create figures for the faculty review presentation.

+`ml-analysis.R`
+Trains random forest models to predict the number of new and exit wells based on oil price, capital expenditures, operational expenditures, and depletion rate.
+Generates visualizations to compare the performance of the random forest models with historical data and the Poisson model.
+Explores the historical and forecasted trends in capex, opex and oil prices

+`output_review.R`
+Generates plots and summary statistics to compare the effects of different setback scenarios.
+Wrangles census tract, county, and state-level data.

+`pred-dev.R`
+Code used in the development of the new and exit well predictive models.
+Note that the models are implemented in the load_input_info_fc.R script.

+`rel-coverage.R`
+Calculates the total area covered by each setback scenario, summarizes the relative coverage statistics, and creates plots to show the relationship between setback distance and coverage.
+Fits a linear model to the setback distance and coverage data, plotting the best-fit line and displaying the equation.
+These plots are used in the Testing section of this document.

+`testing.Rmd`
+This code performs data comparisons and checks across numerous datasets related to oil and gas production, emissions, policy scenarios, and environmental justice metrics.
+It uses the comparedf function from the arsenal package to verify consistency in dimensions, variable names, row counts, and attributes between different versions or sources of data frames to confirm the validity of the data being used for the final model.
+Data generated by the clients is compared to the new data to ensure consistency in the new outputs.
+The datasets being checked include crude oil production, greenhouse gas emissions from oil fields, carbon pricing and excise tax scenarios, emission reduction targets, county-level health incidence rates, industrial emissions, disadvantaged community shares, and projected impacts of policy interventions on production, emissions, and health outcomes.

 ### health/
 `scripts/health_data.R`